Dos and Dont’s

 The do's and don'ts of greeting card design

 - Do your homework.
 A little time spent researching the market will save you a lot of time, money and frustration in the long run.

-- Do ring up or write to the company prior to sending copies of your work to check whether or not they receive freelance work, what their guidelines are and to whom they should be addressed.
+- Do ring up the company prior to sending copies of your designs to check whether they accept freelance work and to find out to whom they should be addressed.

-- Do put your name and address of every piece of work.
+- Do put your name and address on the back of every hard copy design.

 - Don't waste your time sending a long letter of introduction.
 It invariably will not be read.

-- Don't sell two publishers similar copy.
+- Don't sell two publishers similar designs.
 A bad reputation will follow you around.

 - Don't take rejection personally.